open-nfpsw/c_packetprocessing/apps/lab5/README.md

     At this point the `tshark` can be stopped.

-1. Look again at the code in wire_main.c; in particular, look now at receive_packet, and the following lines:
+1. Look again at the code in wire_main.c; in particular, look at the following lines within receive_packet:

     ```
     __xread struct pkt_rxed pkt_rxed_in;